FAIRmat-NFDI/nomad-catalysis-plugin/docs/how_to/use_this_plugin.md

 Currently two types of data files are recognized in the data_file quantity and information is extracted directly to populate the `CatalyticReaction` schema.
 The first type is an excel or csv table, and as long as the column headers follow some guidelines, the data can be extracted by NOMAD.
-The formate originated from the [clean data project](https://doi.org/10.1021/jacs.2c11117) and has been extended to allow a bit more flexibility of the input format.
+The format originated from the [clean data project](https://doi.org/10.1021/jacs.2c11117) and has been extended to allow a bit more flexibility of the input format.
 The second supported file type is a hdf5 file, as it is currently produced by the Haber Reactor at the Inorganic Chemistry Department of the Fritz-Haber-Institute and was presented in the